blynkkk/blynkkk.github.io/Widgets.md

 For example for ESP you can set this to 1200 max length ```#define BLYNK_MAX_SENDBYTES 1200```.
 The
 ```#define BLYNK_MAX_SENDBYTES 1200``` must be included before any of the Blynk includes.
 - Only 1 email 15 seconds is allowed
+- In case you are using gmail you are limited with 500 mails per day (by google).
+Other providers may have similar
+limitations, so please be careful.

 **Sketch:** [Email](https://github.com/blynkkk/blynk-library/blob/master/examples/Widgets/Email/Email.ino#L26)